POETSII/DE10Pro-getting-started/README.md

 (the group-add won't take effect until you next logout - after that you can drop the `sudo` before `picocom`)

-Watch as the DE10 boots.
-You should get to a login prompt.
+Switch on the DE10 and watch the console as it boots.
+You should see first U-boot and then Linux messages and eventually get to a login prompt.
 **Wait!** On first boot, user account provision doesn't come through until cloud-init starts, which might be up to a minute later.
 Wait until cloud-init displays some messages, like: